Frondor/vue-line-clamp/README.md

 ### Caveats

-Probably there may be problems when using custom fonts.
+Probably there may be problems when loading custom fonts.
 I've done some tests and couldn't detect any inconsistence so far, so feel free to open an issue and provide code to reproduce any bug or glitch you find.